pmcgleenon/hazelcast-wireshark-plugin/README.md

 # Disclaimer

 This is a toy project to learn more about the Hazelcast Client Protocol.
 It might give the wrong result or not work at all.
+It needs more work to fully implement the message decoders.

 # Contributing